Rathore dynasty: Sovereignty

-Chunda, who was ninth in descent from Asthan, married a Pratihara princess and was gifted the territory of Mandore as a dowry by the Pratihara clan.
+Rao Chunda, who was ninth in descent from Asthan, married a Pratihara princess and was gifted the territory of Mandore as a dowry by the Pratihara clan.
 In return Chunda promised to defend Mandore against the Tughlaq Empire.
 Mandore thus became the new capital of the Rathore clan, c.
 1400.
 This prompted a significant sociopolitical shift: the hitherto nomadic lifestyle frequented with cattle raids etc. would gradually give way to landed aristocracy.
 (Note: The earlier periods are referred to in Rajput histories as period of "Vikhau".
 Contemporary anxieties of caste-pollution and unstable hierarchy are projected back onto these spans.)
 His son Ranmal was assassinated in 1438; Marwar was annexed by Sisodias whilst other parts were captured by Delhi Sultanate.
 (Note: Ziegler notes that the chronicles become reasonably reliable since mid-fifteenth century and is supported by epigraphical evidence.
 There is a strong probability that Nainsi copied off some parts from much older sources without attribution.
 However, Nainsi did add anachronistic elements to his narratives.)

 In 1453, Rao Jodha regained Marwar, and expanded his territories by entering into multiple alliances with fellow Rajputs; the Jodha line was established with his consecration of a new capital at Jodhpur.
 Rao Jodha was successful in annexing several territories from the Delhi Sultanate, due to which the Rathores of Marwar became the most powerful kingdom in Rajputana during his reign.
 Among his sons, Rao Bika found a new state in Bikaner in 1465; he and his successors would go on to expand territories therefrom, adopting similar tactics.
 This Bikawat branch became the new bearer of Rathore legacy, even bringing Gahdavala-time emblems and heirlooms from Marwar.
 Another of Jodha's sons Rao Varsingh found a new state at Merto in 1462, establishing the Mertiyo branch.

 Rao Maldeo's regime (1532-1562) harbored another significant shift from clannish rule to monarchy; Malde forced his distant relatives, who conquered new territories, to submit to him or else be deprived of gains.
 Bikaner was raided, too.
 Large palaces were constructed and fortifications were committed to, in what signaled the effective end of pastoral lifestyle.
 By mid-sixteenth century, the Rathors had a firm hold over entire Rajasthan.

 All these while, multiple matrimonial and military alliances with local Islamic kingdoms; the Delhi Sultanate have been noted; Hindu-Muslim relations were largely fraternal.
 (Note: At the same time, desecration of temples, and forced conversions have been noted.
 Some fled Marwar to avoid Muslim subjugation.)